drbrerv/agent/README.md

-# Gin-based REST Prometheus-Scrapable System Metrics Service
+# Gin-based RESTful, Prometheus-Scrapable System Metrics Service

 This project provides a RESTful service that returns system status data.
 The items returned are: